The theme you are going to use is crucial to your blog or website’s success.

 There are several tools you should use to make sure your theme is compatible.

-Google Mobile Friendly Test is a pretty compressive tool that test your theme for mobile devices.
+Google Mobile Friendly Test is a pretty compressive tool that tests your theme for mobile devices.

 4. Can you configure it easily?